VirtusaPolarisGTO/NyQL/docs/writing-scripts.md

 ## Scripts
 You can write executable scripts using groovy language and also reusing scripts in the query repository.
-You also can combine java codes as well.
+You also can combine java/groovy codes as well.

 To start a script, you must use `$DSL.script`.

+If you want to execute another script from a script, you can call `RUN ("script-id")`, which is `scriptId` is the relative path from script root directory.

+__Note:__ Since v1.1.3, you can specify `scriptId` relative to the current script location using `@` notation.
+See below examples.

 You also can start transactions **(nested transactions are not supported)**, can create temp tables (_within transaction_).